-YOUR FREE GUIDE - 6 Steps to Make Peace with Food: A simple process to release the guilt, shame & anxiety around food--so you can enjoy eating again!
-Get instant access to your guide now.
+FREE GUIDE - 6 Keys to Make Peace with Food: A simple process to release guilt, shame & anxiety around food & embrace intuitive eating--so you can enjoy eating again!
+Get instant access now.

 If you're tired of fighting with your body, I can help.